Un Certain Regard

 Un Certain Regard (/fr/; 'A Certain Glance') is a section of the Cannes Film Festival's official selection.
 It is run at the salle Debussy, parallel to the competition for the Palme d'Or.
 This section was introduced in 1978 by Gilles Jacob.

 The section presents 20 films with unusual styles and non-traditional stories seeking international recognition.

-At the 1998 Cannes Film Festival, Killer by Darezhan Omirbaev was named the first ever winner.
-While The Mysterious Gaze of the Flamingo by Diego Céspedes is the most recent winner.
+Since 1998, the section has awarded the Un Certain Regard Prize to one film in the lineup, recognising emerging talent and innovative work.
+At the 1998 Cannes Film Festival, Killer by Darezhan Omirbaev was named the inaugural winner, while Everytime by Sandra Wollner is the most recent winner (2026).

 Winners

 In 1998, the Prix un certain regard was introduced to the section to recognize young talent and to encourage innovative and daring works by presenting one of the films with a grant to aid its distribution in France.
 Since 2005, the prize consists of €30,000 financed by the Groupama GAN Foundation.